Regular Business Hours : Monday thru Friday 7:30 am to 4:00 pm

 Attorney Lattier, Board Legal Counsel, encouraged everyone to continue to practice social distancing and wearing mask during the COVID-19 Pandemic.
 Also, he indicated that there are no pending or active legal matters.

 Sam Brimer, Forester, was not present.
 Mr. Mustapha reported that Sam completed the planting of the Rodessa Track which was harvested last year.

 There was no Personnel Committee Report.

 There was no Legal Committee Report.

-With no further business to be brought before the Board, the meeting was adjourned.
+With no further business to be brought before the Board, Mr. Sims made a motion to adjourn, with a second by Mr. Walker.
+The motion unanimously passed, and the meeting was adjourned.

 Minutes - February